In a plethora of industries worldwide, there’s been a collective push to eliminate the...

 5 Ways to Save Money When Selling Your Home

-When selling property, many vendors don’t take into account that there are added expenses involved.
-The final sale price for your home may not be the actual amount you get in your pocket, but there are ways to sell your home and maximise your share of the profits, saving thousands in the process.
+The final sale price for your home may not be the actual amount you pocket.
+However, there are ways to maximise your profits.

 1. Sell it Yourself

 Selling your property yourself is much easier than real estate agents would lead you to believe.
 Not so long ago, we would not even consider selling our own cars, yet with the advent of online car sales sites, it is now commonplace.
 The same goes for a property.
 Vendors now have access to all the same real estate portals traditional agents have, so there’s no reason you can’t sell your own home.
 Agents charge up to 3 percent or more in commissions to sell your property which can add up to tens of thousands of dollars in today’s property market.
 For a low fixed fee between $695 and $3995, you can undertake the sales process yourself and eliminate paying any commissions.
 At buyMyplace, we offer varying levels of vendor support, so you never feel like you are unsupported.